Aughol/CTF-Workshop/linux_install.md

 ##### Logging in for the First Time

-At this point the OS is fully installed on the VM and now should boot into Ubuntu when launched.
+*At this point the OS is fully installed on the VM and now should boot into Kali Linux when launched.*

 1. Select the VM that you just installed the OS on, then click *Start*.
 2. Select *Kali GNU/Linux* from the GRUB menu or simply wait for the computer to do it for you.